PreTeXtBook/pretext-cli/README.md

 ```
 $ python -m pipenv shell
 Launching subshell in virtual environment…
+$ cd
-$ pretext new "My Great Book"
+$ pretext new
-Generating new PreTeXt project in `my-great-book`.
+Generating new PreTeXt project in `/home/user/new-pretext-project` using `book` template.
 ```

 You can also use `python -m pipenv run [CMD]` for quick runs outside the virtual environment, e.g.:

 ```
-$ python -m pipenv run pretext new "My Great Book"
+$ python -m pipenv run pretext new
-Generating new PreTeXt project in `my-great-book`.
 ```

 ### Updating dependencies